Akhaura Upazila: Administration

-Akhaura Upazila is divided into Akhaura Municipality and five union parishads: Dakshin Akhaura, Dharkhar, Monionda, Mogra, and Uttar Akhaura.
-The union parishads are subdivided into 86 mauzas and 112 villages.
+Akhaura Upazila is divided into Akhaura Municipality and five union parishads: South Akhaura, Dharkhar, Monionda, Mogra, and North Akhaura.
+The union parishads are subdivided into 102 mouzas and 112 villages.

 Akhaura Municipality is subdivided into 9 wards and 23 mahallas.

 Transport

 Plans are underway to have Akhaura connected to Agartala, India via railway by 2017.

 In 2013–14, Bangladesh exported TK 2.26 billion through the Akhaura Land Port to India.

 Education

 There are several schools and colleges in Akhaura.
 As in 2016, there is no university in Akhaura upazila.
 According to Banglapedia, Bangladesh Railway Government High School, founded in 1920, is a notable secondary school.